Sevca.org

 the Brattleboro and Hartford AHS Districts, Domestic Violence / Child Abuse was cited by homeless families

-, and it is also the #1 cause statewide.
+as the #1 cause of their homelessness, and it is also the #1 cause statewide.
 This has major implications for

 how caseworkers should interact with homeless families that could be fleeing domestic abuse, as well as the